GM In-Depth

 Advisory Committee on Releases to the Environment (advises UK govt)

-- http://www.defra.gov.uk/acre/index.htm
+- https://www.gov.uk/government/organisations/advisory-committee-on-releases-to-the-environment

 - ACRE report on Farm Scale Evaluations